Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ## Conclusion and Resources
 Duration: 5

-During this quickstart guide, you tried out native features of Snowflake and dbt Cloud that can be combined to create data products.
+During this quickstart guide, you used native features of Snowflake and dbt Cloud that can be combined to create data products.
 By using dbt Cloud, you gained additional governance, automation, and interoperability mechanisms than from Snowflake alone.
 Overall, these two self-service platforms combined increase the likelihood of success of a data mesh project.

+### What we've covered

+- Creating Snowflake resources with a least privileged access principle
+- Setting up dbt Cloud with two projects that relate to each other
+- Added dbt models to build core datasets in Snowflake
+- Added data masking with Snowflake, applied with dbt Cloud
+- Created model contracts in dbt that govern the data used by other teams
+- Executed the SQL code on Snowflake with dbt Cloud jobs
+- Used dbt Explorer in order to explore data assets that were created by dbt

+### Related resources

 If you are interested in this solution for your organization, [contact dbt Labs](https://www.getdbt.com/contact) to get started!